olivarescroc/olivarescroc/README.md

 # Carlos Olivares Croc
 ## Electronic Engineer | IoT Specialist

 Hey there! 👋 I'm Carlos, an Electronic Engineer with a passion for all things IoT.
-I love tinkering with microcontrollers, diving into Back-end setups, and making things.
+I love tinkering with microcontrollers, diving into Back-end setups and exploring new technologies.
 Let's connect and geek out over tech!

 ### About Me
 - 📍 **Location:** Viña del Mar, Chile